BabGee/switch/docs/modules/secondary/channels/notify.md

 # Configuring a notification
 the main service commands required to send a notification to single channel are

+the notification product defines the

+- ties the current service to a notification to be sent
+- the charges,
+- if subscribable

 - get_notification
 retrieves the notification product and updates into `payload['notification_product_id']`